 Have you ever been in a place of hurt and confusion?
 Bad news followed by more bad news without ever catching a break?
 If so, you are in good company.
 In mankind’s story book, the Bible, we read about people in challenging life circumstances.
 In the book of 1 Kings we find a depressed prophet under a Broom Tree.
 His name is Elijah.

 A Broom Tree is a desert shrub.
 In the Sonoran desert of the American Southwest a similar desert tree is called “Palo Verde”, which translated from Spanish means “Green Stick”.
 Broom Trees are similar to Palo Verdes growing leafless sticks and providing insufficient shade.
 Sitting under such a tree in the blistering desert sun, we can probably sympathize with Elijah’s misery.

-In a previous public showdown Baal’s prophets were challenged by Elijah to ask their god Baal to light a fire.
+In a previous public showdown Baal’s prophets were challenged by Elijah.
+He dared them to ask their god Baal to light a fire.
 As much as Baal’s prophets danced around a pile of wood, all their prayers went unanswered.
-When Elijah prayed to the God of Israel, a wet pile of wood lit up and was entirely consumed by fire.
+But when Elijah prayed to the God of Israel, a wet pile of wood lit up instantly and was entirely consumed by fire.

 “God’s voice is glorious in the thunder.
 We can’t even imagine the greatness of his power.
 He directs the snow to fall on the earth and tells the rain to pour down.”